JosephSCH0157/Creator-s-Forge/docs/roadmap.md

-# Creator’s Forge Roadmap
+# Podcaster’s Forge Roadmap

-This roadmap outlines the planned development stages for Creator’s Forge.
+This roadmap outlines the planned development stages for Podcaster’s Forge.
 It is a living document and will be updated as priorities shift.

 ---

 ## 🎯 Phase 1: MVP (Minimum Viable Product)
-**Goal:** Establish the core foundation of Creator’s Forge.
+**Goal:** Establish the core foundation of Podcaster’s Forge.

 - [ ] Teleprompter Pro (basic version)
   - Auto-scroll with adjustable speed